 - a.
-Practice Units assist patients as needed in coordinating with central scheduling office or specialist office to have appointments made in timely manner - b.
+Practice Units assist patients as needed in coordinating with central scheduling office or specialist office to have appointments made in timely manner. - b.
 For urgent cases, PCP has systematic process for communicating directly with specialist to ensure patient is seen in timeframe requested.

 - a.
 Specialist coordinates with PCPs to make appointments for patients when requested to do so by PCP - b.
-Responsibility for notifying patient of appointment date and time is clearly established - c.
-Specialists schedule any out of office or sub-specialist referrals and notifies PCP of these appointments a.
-Documented procedures are in place outlining processes to be followed for pre-consultation exchanges, when appropriate, and related documentation a.
-Specialist practice has mechanism in place to ensure PCP access to timely pre-consultation exchanges
+Responsibility for notifying patient of appointment date and time is clearly established. - c.
+Specialists schedule any out of office or sub-specialist referrals and notifies PCP of these appointments.

-Physician-to-physician pre-consultation exchanges are used to clarify need for referral and enable PCP to obtain guidance from specialists and subspecialists, ensuring optimal and efficient patient care
+Physician-to-physician pre-consultation exchanges are used to clarify need for referral and enable PCP to obtain guidance from specialists and subspecialists, ensuring optimal and efficient patient care a.
+Documented procedures are in place outlining processes to be followed for pre-consultation exchanges, when appropriate, and related documentation.